 - You value per-room control

 We run both numbers at the estimate when both options are on the table.
-About 60 percent of our customers end up with ducted, 30 percent with ductless, and 10 percent with hybrid setups.
+Most customers with working ductwork end up with ducted; homes without ducts almost always go ductless; hybrid setups are the least common.

 Rebates apply to both

 BayREN, MCE Heat Pump HVAC, PG&E rebates, EBCE/Ava (Alameda County), and manufacturer instant rebates apply to both ducted heat pumps and ductless mini-splits.
 Eligibility is based on equipment efficiency rating and whether the contractor is registered with the program.
-We are MCE-participating, and we work with all the others.
-We confirm what’s currently paying when we write your estimate.
+We confirm what programs are currently paying and whether we qualify when we write your estimate.

 Brands we install